rbanos-mv/microverse-config/rails/README.md

 ### Testing

-Type these commands into the terminal:
+- Type this command into the terminal:

 ```
 rspec